CalJersey/capstone_hq/README.md

      * npm install
      * npm install -g strongloop
      * node .
-backend will come up on port 3000 of localhost
+Backend will come up on port 3000 of localhost

 *Frontend*
  * Clone this Repo